 Pour the syrup into a medium bowl, stir in vanilla extract, and transfer to the freezer to let chill for 15 minutes.

-Purée the raspberries with the syrup in a blender or food processor until smooth.
+Purée the raspberries with the syrup and lemon juice in a blender or food processor until smooth.
 Scrape the purée through a fine sieve into a bowl; discard the seeds.
-Stir lemon juice into the raspberry purée.

-Pour into a shallow non-stick cake pan or cookie tray.
+Pour into a shallow non-stick cake pan or pyrex casserole dish.